pixelatto/PixelattoWeb2020/_team/07-palma.md

 hashtags: [PaintSensei, Otaku, Colorful]
 ---

-Palma also joined Pixelatto in mid 2020.
-She's a living archive of anime references and can see and paint colors even outside of the visible spectrum.
+Palma is a walking repository of board games, videogames and anime references.
+She can also paint colours outside of the visible spectrum.

 **Special Moves:**